Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 - [**Starlight**](https://starlight.astro.build/): A lightweight, fast, accessible and easy-to-use documentation site generator using Astro.
 - [**Docusaurus**](https://docusaurus.io/): A popular open-source tool for building documentation sites, maintained by Facebook.
 Supports Markdown, JSX, and multiple languages.

-## Testing Strategy
+## Core Strategies

+### Define Your Approach to Customization

+Decide what level of customization is allowed and under what circumstances.
+Consider:

+- How customization can improve usability without diluting the brand.
+- How customization options can improve reusability without overcomplicating the design system or making it hard to maintain.
+- Include documentation for guidelines on customization and what to avoid.
+- Define recommendations for customizing components or extending the design system.
+- Define a policy for edge case support.
+- Encourage contributions to improve the flexibility of the design system but hold to your principles.

+### Change Management and Version Control

+Version control ensures you can manage changes without breaking existing implementations.

+- **Semantic Versioning (SemVer)**: Use semantic versioning to manage updates and ensure compatibility.
+Major versions for breaking changes, minor versions for new features, and patch versions for bug fixes.
+- **Changelog**: Maintain a changelog to document what has changed in each version.
+This is crucial for both developers and designers to understand the impact of changes.

+### Quality and Testing Strategies

 Ensuring the quality and maintainability of your design system involves rigorous testing and versioning.
 Implement comprehensive testing to ensure reliability.

-## Change management and version control

-Version control ensures you can manage changes without breaking existing implementations.

-- **Semantic Versioning (SemVer)**: Use semantic versioning to manage updates and ensure compatibility.
-- **Change Logs**: Maintain a change log to document what has changed in each version, which is crucial for both developers and designers.
+- **Web Accessibility (a11y)**: Regularly perform accessibility audits and fix issues to make sure your design system is accessible to all users.
+- **User Testing**: Conduct user testing to gather feedback and ensure that your design system meets the needs of end-users.
+- **Quality Assurance**: Implement quality assurance practices to ensure that your design system remains robust and reliable.
+- **Peer Reviews**: Regular peer reviews can help catch issues early and ensure that the design system meets quality standards.

 ## Distribution